 Private cloud – it is a cloud environment explicitly dedicated to your organization.
 All the processes and storage are tailored to your needs and aren’t shared with anyone else.
 This option is more secure and will suit businesses that operate in strictly regulated fields and plans to store sensitive data in the cloud.

-Hybrid cloud – it is, as you see from its name, is a combination of the private and public clouds.
-Such a combination is the best option for companies that have to secure their sensitive or business-critical data on the private cloud while using the public cloud for the high-volume workloads.
+Hybrid cloud – it is, as you see from its name, is a combination of private and public clouds.
+Such a combination is the best option for companies that have to secure their sensitive or business-critical data on the private cloud while using the public cloud for high-volume workloads.

 As you can see, the type of cloud environment you choose to keep your files in has a notable impact on how secure the cloud storage is.

 In many ways, the cloud is much more secure than on-site options.
 The warehouses with data centers are owned by big respectable corporations, which means high investments in the quality and security of their storage and infrastructure.

 Regardless of which one of the types of cloud storage you stick to, they all come with relatively strong baseline protection, including various inbuilt security elements.

 To be sure of the security means in place, inspect the cloud vendor first.
 But generally, popular cloud storage providers like Azure or AWS protect your data using the following practices:

 - Encryption.
 It is a way of encoding information, so only authorized users can read it.
 In case a piece of data gets stolen, it will be impossible to read without an encryption key.
 Cloud providers like Azure, both at rest (when the data is in the storage) and in transit (when it travels between locations.)